SNodeC/snode.c/docs/ai/openai/codex/a1-typed-foundation.md

   shared/unreachable classifications;
 - `schema-completeness-evidence.json`, schema/fixture facts for all 387
   identities without any self-asserted runtime status;
-- `fixture-coverage.json`, the 289-case corpus coverage and mutation summary;
+- `fixture-coverage.json`, the final 299-case corpus coverage and mutation
+  summary;
 - `schema-keywords.json`, validating-keyword use and the supported/unsupported
   audit.